Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;I definitely prefer this to how my original try at it worked out.
 Even only counting the internal bits and not including any bracket only lines I used 34 lines of code previously.
-Here even with 2 extra functions all lines total comes out at 20 lines.
+Here even with 2 extra functions and counting all lines the total comes out to only 20.
 While shorter is not always better in this case it definitely is.
 A couple more functions are needed before we can render a texture but these are basically just the thinnest of wrappings.